Saskatchewan Huskies: Women's Soccer

 The University of Saskatchewan women's soccer program played for the first time in an official league in the 1984–85 season.
 The Huskies play their home games at Griffiths Stadium.
 The Huskies made their first appearance in the U Sports women's soccer Championship in 2016.

 Notable alumni from the program include Kaylyn Kyle, a former Canadian international, as well as Jadyn Steinhauer, Jade Houmphanh, and Erica Hindmarsh, who were part of the Canadian women's national futsal team which won the inaugural CONCACAF W Futsal Championship in May 2025 alongside Huskies head coach Jerson Barandica-Hamilton, who served as assistant coach on the national futsal team.

 Women's Basketball

 Originally playing as 'the Huskiettes', the University of Saskatchewan women's basketball program first won major honours in 1949, winning the Canadian Western University Championship with a team that featured Sylvia Fedoruk as co-captain.
 The Huskies play their home games at the Physical Activity Complex.
 The first national tournament win came in the 2015–16 season, where the Huskies defeated the Ryerson Rams 85–71 to win the 2016 CIS Women's Basketball Championship.
 In the U Sports women's basketball championship, the Huskies have won 3 gold medals, 3 silver medals, and one bronze.
 In all three national wins for the Huskies the team has been coached by Lisa Thomaidas.
 Both Sarah Crooks (2005–06, 2006–07) and Gage Grassick (2024–25) have won the national Player of the Year award.
+Their perfect regular season in 2025-26 was their second in program history, having previously gone unbeaten during the regular season in 1971-72.

+Women's Volleyball

+Founded in 1949, the Huskies have won three national championships, all of which were consecutive (1978-79, 1980-81, and 1981-82).
+In doing so, the team became the first across all sports in Canadian Interuniversity Athletic Union to win three successive championships.
+The teams from this championship-winning three-year run were inducted into the Canada West Hall of Fame.
+The team plays its home games at the Physical Activity Complex.